AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 This method is used for installing the Payment Services extension for an On-premises instance.

-1. Run these commands to obtain the extension:
+1. To obtain the extension, run these commands:

    ```bash
    composer require magento/payment-services --no-update